 Textured surfaces and asymmetrical features are a few of the major design trends that being combined with a geometric aesthetic.
 The asymmetrical geode glasses of our Cicero pendant play with these more organic-inspired themes.
 The swirl texture in the surface of the glass creates a stunning display of light and shadow that allows the texture to extend past the glass, and into the surrounding space.

 Design outside the box by ditching uniformity and cohesiveness.
-While the popular Art Deco movement is well known for its geometric motifs, it's hallmark white globe light sits in contrast to the hard lines of geometry.
-Our Allister ceiling light features a single delicate globe--encased by an industrial matte black cube.
+While the popular Art Deco movement is well known for its geometric motifs, this piece simply could be contemporary as well.
+Our Trenton ceiling light features a single delicate globe--encased by an industrial matte black cube.
 The canopy surface is polished brass--creating a mirror-like effect.

 Chrome and polished elements are back, but with an all new look.
 Where this used to be the baseline finish choice for modern spaces in decades past, chrome now serves as a statement rather than a underlying color scheme.
 Pairing chrome furniture and objects with contrasting design elements and time periods is what defines the application of this trend.